-In the third step, with an already confirmed unit of measure - Renish foot - 0.31 m, we tried to apply the modular analysis of the town's plan (Figure 2).
-We built the modular grids based on 3 different units used in medieval Poland: modular grid: 44.5 m - based on 0.296 m foot standard-green lines; 43.,2 m - based on foot of 0.288 m (Kulm/flemish foot)-blue lines; and 46.5 m - based on foot of 0.31 m (Renish foot) - red lines, to compare the results.
-The second step was to fit a grid to crucial elements of the medieval town.
-Our reference for fitting a grid includes location and orientation of the most important elements of the town: like the main frontage of the blocks (the west one) and very well preserved north frontage of the main square.
-Borders of the grid should finish within the line of fortification and try to adjust it to the main elements of town.
-The differences between the matching of individual grids were not large, however, it was possible to say that most elements from the preserved layout of the city fit into a rope grid with a side of 46.5 m (foot of 0.31 m).
-With the standard unit of Renish foot, the market has dimensions of 3 × 1.5 ropes and the area of the whole regularly planned town was fitting probably into a grid 6 × 9 ropes.
+In the third step, with an already confirmed unit of measurement, the 0.31 m Renish foot, we applied modular analysis to the town's plan (Figure 2).
+We built the modular grids based on three different units used in medieval Poland: 44.5 m, based on a 0.296 m foot (green lines); 43.2 m, based on a foot of 0.288 m (Kulm/Flemish foot; blue lines); and 46.5 m, based on a foot of 0.31 m (Renish foot, red lines).
+We then compared the results.
+The second step was to fit a grid to the crucial elements of the medieval town.
+Our reference for fitting the grid included the location and orientation of the most important elements of the town, such as the main frontage of the blocks (the west frontage) and the very well-preserved north frontage of the main square.
+The grid borders should finish within the line of fortification and be adjusted to the main elements of the town.
+The differences between the matching of the individual grids were not large, and it was possible to say that most elements from the preserved layout of the city fit into a rope grid with a side of 46.5 m (foot of 0.31 m).
+Using the standard unit of the Renish foot, the market has dimensions of 3 × 1.5 ropes, and the area of the whole regularly planned town probably fit into a grid 6 × 9 ropes.

-Results of application of three different methods of analysis of town planning show the uniformity of urban space where the same unit of measure (Renish foot ) was used to divide housing and planned the grid of the whole medieval town.
-However, the internal divisions of building blocks seem to be independent of the rope grid, which marks the main elements and the city border.
+The results from applying three different methods of town planning analysis demonstrate the uniformity of the urban space in which the same unit of measurement (the Renish foot ) was used to divide housing and plan the grid of the whole medieval town.
+However, the internal divisions of the blocks seem to be independent of the rope grid, which marks the main elements and the city border.

 Dzierżoniów